gtfintechlab/ACLReady/README.md

 ## Citation

-If you find this repository useful, please cite our work (soon to be on arxiv).
+If you find this repository useful, please cite our work.

 ```c
 @article{galarnyk2024aclready,